-Hi there, I split with my ex around 3 years ago.
+I split with my ex around 3 years ago.
 We still have a joint mortgage on a property we purchased in 2005, with about £15k equity now.
 As we have a child together I have absolutely no intention of forcing anything with regards to the house until he is an adult.
-Can I ask were I stand legally going forward though.
-She is stating that she can just have my name removed from the mortgage and therefore I would be entitled to no equity, and also that she is planning to build an extension, can any of this happen without my permission?
+Can I ask where I stand legally going forward though?
+She is stating that she can just have my name removed from the mortgage and therefore I would be entitled to no equity.
+Also that she is planning to build an extension, can any of this happen without my permission?

 Taking a name off the mortgage without permission

 The short answer is 'no'.
 If the mortgage and property is in joint names, then your signature will be required to remove you from the mortgage, and even if you were in agreement, the lender wouldn't allow it unless your ex met their standard lending criteria to afford the mortgage in her sole name.
 If she doesn't need to borrow any additional money against the property, then she could possibly build the extension, however if she needs a further advance, then it would need joint signatures.

 Removed from ownership of property